sambitmishra0628/PSP-GNM/README.md

 | Calc_Entropy_scaled  | The scaled values for Calc_ddI  |
 | ddG_PSP_GNM  | The final prediction for ddG that is scaled and incorporates both energy and entropy changes   |

+## Specific use cases

+1. Predicting ddG for reverse mutants using the structure of the native wildtype

 <!-- LICENSE -->